kirikakis/great-monster-war/README.md

 * [Acknowledgments](#acknowledgments)

 ## Overview
+A war is about to start among huge monsters that is going to devastate a whole world.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.